victorinojohnmark/api_framework/README.md

 ```

 ### 2.2 Dynamic Parameters
 You can capture segments of the URL using `{curly_braces}`.
-These are passed as arguments to your controller method.
+These are passed as arguments to your controller method in the order they appear.

 ```php
 // Capture a single ID -> show($id)
 $router->get('/users/{id}', 'UserController@show');